-Begin this tour in Creston where three wonderful wineries are located: Baillie-Grohman, Skimmerhorn and Wynnwood Cellars.
+Begin this tour in Creston where four wonderful wineries are located: Baillie-Grohman, Red Bird, Skimmerhorn and Wynnwood Cellars.
 The Creston Valley is a retreat for outdoor adventurers, foodies, creative souls and lovers of the land.

 - Enjoy a tour, pick your own fruit, taste cheese, meet the cows, browse the art studios, view the murals, sample at the wineries and brewery.

 Travel west from Creston to Trail via Salmo and Hwy #3 (124 km / 77 mi)

 - Salmo offers a quaint downtown, museum and rock murals.

 - Take a side trip to Nelson (40 km north on Hwy#6).
 Nelson boasts a vivid past of Victorian architecture, cultural histories and a vibrant art scene.
 These qualities are complemented by world-class outdoor adventure plus great dining, shopping and lodging options.
 Ride the Streetcar #23 tramway at Lakeside Park & Prestige Resort.
 Wonderful farmers markets take place in summer every Wednesday and Saturdays.

 Trail, established in the 1890s, is set alongside the Columbia River.
 Stroll downtown Trail's 'IncrEDIBLE' Trail and help yourself to fruits and vegetables growing in sidewalk planters.

 - The Columbia Gardens Vineyard & Winery is a small winery producing VQA quality wines that offers a quaint guest house for overnight stays.